Zeying-Gong/aiaa4220_hw3/README.md

 ## 🔗 Prerequisites

-Our Docker image uses the headless version by default.
-The Habitat-sim version should be at least Habitat 3.0 for multi-agent support.
+Our Docker image uses the headless version.
+Habitat-sim version should be at least **Habitat 3.0** for multi-agent support.

 ### System Requirements
 * **OS:** Ubuntu 18.04+, macOS